MLS: Medical Laboratory Science Courses

 Co-requisite: MLS 4505

-The laboratory section is a co-requisite to Clinical Immunology.
-The course reinforces laboratory safety and sample collection and processing, and gives the student practical experience using serologic and immunologic techniques, such as agglutination, precipitation, immunofluorescence, ELISA, and antibody elution and detection methods.
-Material and Supply fees will be assessed.
+The course reinforces laboratory safety and sample collection and processing.
+The course gives the student practical experience using serologic and immunologic techniques.
+Material and supply fees will be assessed.
 Equipment fees will be assessed.
 Permission is required.

 MLS 4506C Clinical Immunology for the MLT to MLS track